hideyukiinada/transfer-learning/readme.md

 <img src="assets/images/burger_prediction.jpg" width="1000px" align="middle">

-# 3. What's happening in retrain.py
+# 3. Inside retrain.py
+# 3.1.
+Overview of high-level items
 Here are the main items that are done in code.
 1. Check for command line arguments
 1. Clean up TensorBoard log directory and ensure it exists (prepare_file_system())